 Master'sBiomedical Sciences

-Biomedical sciences is a broad field ranging from molecule to man to population, with the common aim to improve patient health and well-being.
-In our Biomedical Sciences master's, students construct their own programme based on personal interests.
+Biomedical sciences is a broad field ranging from molecule to man to population and society, with the common aim to improve patient health and well-being.
+In this master’s, students choose a specialisation and career profile based on personal interests.

 Something for you?

-- Get a thorough understanding of molecular, individual and/or population aspects of human health and disease.
+- Get a thorough understanding of molecular, individual, population and/or societal aspects of human health and disease.

-- Develop you professional skills and career aspirations by doing two or more internships inside or outside the Radboudumc.
+- Develop professional skills and career aspirations by doing two internships.

 Admission requirements